-For whatever reason, I had yet to dine at SLS Las Vegas’ signature fine dining experience (for it truly is an experience), Bazaar Meat by José Andrés.
+For whatever reason, I had yet to dine at SAHARA Las Vegas' signature fine dining experience (for it truly is an experience), Bazaar Meat by José Andrés.
 But, as my mom was spending a few nights in the hotel’s Lux Tower; I figured then that the time was now.
-And since we’re in the midst of 2016 Olympics madness, here’s a metaphor for you – a meal at Bazaar Meat is a marathon; not a sprint.
+And since we were about to enter the 2020 Olympics madness, here’s a metaphor for you – a meal at Bazaar Meat is a marathon; not a sprint.
 But what a delicious marathon it is.

 We glossed right over the sections entitled “From the Raw Bar,” and “From the Meat Bar” (with their subsections of “Seafood,” “Oysters,” and “Caviar Flights;” and “Tartares,” “Carpaccios,” and “Cured Meats”); and flipped to the backside of the menu, where we entered the “From the Fire Pit” portion of the evening.

 Fêted as the “heart and soul” of Bazaar Meat, the Suckling Pig was ordered the minute my eyes saw it on the menu.
 Technically, it was a quarter of a pig, but that was plenty.
 When done properly, Suckling Pig is the Peking Duck of pork; and this one was done to perfection: The skin was crispy, while the flesh was tender and succulent.